djommie/superpy/readme.md

   purchases           Reports on all purchases made
 ```

-Asks for two dates, earliest first and latest second in 'YYYY-MM-DD' format and shows the revenue between these dates

 ### `showdate`

-Shows the date currently maintained by the system, saved in date.txt (note: system date is not necessarily today's date)
+Shows the date currently maintained by the system, saved in `date.txt` (note: system date is not necessarily today's date)

--   `python ./main.py buy --product-name orange --price 0.8 --expiration-date 2020-05-01`
+-   `python ./main.py showdate`

 ### `advancedate`

-Asks for an integer and advances the system date by this many days by writing the new date to date.txt
+Asks for an integer and advances the system date by this many days by writing the new date to `date.txt`

 -   `python ./main.py advancedate`

 ### `settoday`

-Uses datetime to get today's date and writes this date to date.txt
+Uses datetime to get today's date and writes this date to `date.txt`

 -   `python ./main.py settoday`